hengbingao/scFv_Pmpnn_AF2/README.md

 # 🧪 Usage on My Own Pipeline

-# before you run the pipeline, you don't need to move each fasta files into split files!
+# before you run the pipeline, you  need to move each fasta files into split files!

+if you start with the scFv, you must name it like this: Ser2P_scfv.fasta and then move the Ser2P_scfv.fasta into the Ser2P file!

 ## Step 1️⃣ Decode FASTA Files
 Decode FASTA files and create split files for parallel running.